 This review was kindly requested by Matshona Dhilwayo.

-Category: Faith & Spirituality, Short BookTags: amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, christ, christianity, editing, Faith & Spirituality, india, indie author, indie writers, indigo chapters, jesus, jeyran main, Messiah, publishing, quote of the day, Quotes, religious book, review tales, waterstones, writing
+Category: Religion & Spirituality, Short BookTags: amazon, america, Author, book blog, book bloggers, book blogging, Book blogs, book club, book lover, book lovers, book quotes, book review, book reviews, books, canada, children's book, christ, christianity, editing, india, indie author, indie writers, indigo chapters, jesus, jeyran main, Messiah, publishing, quote of the day, Quotes, Religion & Spirituality, religious book, review tales, waterstones, writing